influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/configure-kapacitor-event-handlers.md

 * [Slack](#slack)
 * [Telegram](#telegram)

-## Locate Event Handler Configurations
+## Locate event handler configurations

 Event handler configurations appear on the Chronograf Configure Kapacitor page.
 You must have a connected Kapacitor instance to access the configurations.
-See the Getting Started guide for [Kapacitor installation instructions](/chronograf/v1.4/introduction/getting-started/#kapacitor-setup) and how to [connect a Kapacitor instance](/chronograf/v1.4/introduction/getting-started/#4-connect-chronograf-to-kapacitor) to Chronograf.
+See the Getting Started guide for [Kapacitor installation instructions](/chronograf/latest/introduction/getting-started/#kapacitor-setup) and how to [connect a Kapacitor instance](/chronograf/latest/introduction/getting-started/#4-connect-chronograf-to-kapacitor) to Chronograf.

 Note that the configuration options in the `Configure alert endpoints` section are not all-inclusive.
-Some event handlers allow users to customize event handler configurations per [alert rule](/chronograf/v1.4/guides/create-a-kapacitor-alert/).
+Some event handlers allow users to customize event handler configurations per [alert rule](/chronograf/latest/guides/create-a-kapacitor-alert/).
 For example, Chronograf's Slack integration allows users to specify a default channel in the `Configure alert endpoints` section and a different channel for individual alert rules.

 ## HipChat